 Suppose you wrote a file in Windows using the CRLF encoding, which when sent to staging or production with Linux as an environment causes the exec format error.
 This problem can be solved using some really simple steps:

-- Open the file in any Linux text editor of your choice.
+1. Open the file in the Linux text editor of your choice.

-- Alternatively, you can even set it to the Linux encoding when you are writing the actual code.
+3. You can also set it to Linux encoding while writing code.

 3. Architecture Mismatch